Connect with us

 Seller financing is a type of property finance contract that allows the buyer to pay the seller in instalments rather than using a bank loan.

-Empty land is often offered with seller financing option, especially if the seller is seeking a quick sale.
+Empty land is often offered with a seller financing option, especially if the seller is seeking a quick sale.
 This option is useful for buyers who are unable to access land purchase loans with a traditional lender.

 6. Make your offer

 After completing all the necessary due diligence, it is now time to present the seller with an offer.
-This is a written document outlining all the specifics of the land, your contact details, the offer price and other terms.
-Your attorney can assist you to include contingencies in your offer to shield yourself from unforeseen factors that may lead to the collapse of the deal.
+This is a written document outlining all the specifics of the land, your contact details, the offer price, and other terms.

 Janet Mutegi holds a degree in Architecture from the University of Nairobi.
 Her wealth of practical experience from working on major projects across Kenya makes her a valuable asset to our team.